 Scoliosis is an abnormal curvature of the spine that's typically treated with bracing or an operation called spinal fusion.
-Now, a new procedure, called vertebral body stapling , is a more effective alternative than bracing and one that allows for growth and more normal function in children.
+Now, a new procedure, called spinal tethering , is a more effective alternative than bracing and one that allows for growth and more normal function in children.

 Hear an interview with Dr. Mohammed Diab, a pediatric orthopedic surgeon at UCSF Benioff Children’s Hospital who helped develop this new procedure and who is the only surgeon performing vertebral body stapling in the western U.S.